dtipson/thenUse/README.md

 );
 ```

-Or maybe like this, depending on what context makes sense:
+Or you know, maybe like this, depending on what context makes sense:

 ```
 var remove = use('remove');